kostennik/Java-Program-from-Coding-Interview/README.md

     "jti": "2fbd72c5-2726-4e00-a511-6ccd3f27aaea"
     }

 3.Done!
 You have access to the data.
-Use the Your Access Token:
+Use Yours Access Token:

     http GET 'http://localhost:8080/getCars/53.9/20.88/100' \
         'Authorization:Bearer <your_token>' \
         'Accept:application/json'

 4.Get Your data:

     HTTP/1.1 200 OK
     Content-Type: application/json